The dimension of the space of Garnier equations with fixed locus of apparent singularities: Statement of the result

-Similarly to (\ref{gi},\ref{hi}), for any $j\in\{1,\ldots,n-2\}$ we set
+Similarly to (\ref{gi},\ref{hi}), for any $j\in\{1,\ldots,N\}$ we set

-The point $q_j$ is called an apparent singularity of weight $1$ of (\ref{eq}) if near $q_j$ a fundamental system consisting of regular functions $w_1(z),w_2(z)$ can be found such that $w_1(q_j)\neq 0,w_2(z)=(z-q_j)^2h(z)$ with some holomorphic function $h(z)$ satisfying $h(q_j)\neq 0$.
-Recall that a necessary condition for $q_j$ to be an apparent singularity is that the roots of the indicial equation
+A point $q\notin P$ is called an apparent singularity of weight $w$ of (\ref{eq}) if near $q$ a fundamental system consisting of regular functions $w_1(z),w_2(z)$ can be found such that $w_1(q)\neq 0,w_2(z)=(z-q)^{w+1}h(z)$ with some holomorphic function $h(z)$ satisfying $h(q)\neq 0$.
+Recall that a necessary condition for $q_j$ to be an apparent singularity of weight $w$ is that the roots of the indicial equation